1.1 – Map of Concepts

 These can, in turn, generate new traditions and conventions.
 In addition to Giddens’, Bourdieu’s and Merleau-Ponty’s post-dualist theories, the framework I adopted is based on dance studies, particularly Adshead’s (1988) dance analysis principles, ethnochoreology and Cynthia Cohen Bull’s (aka Novack) approach to the study of ‘movement as culture’ (Novack, 1988).

-From the literature on heritage, this thesis will explore the concepts of transmission, identity, authenticity and ‘uses of heritage’ (Smith, 2006).
-Since ICH, I propose, is not limited by geographical and nation-state boundaries, I will analyse the international aspect of raqs sharqi based on Welsch’s (1999) concept of transculturality (see Table 1).
+From the literature on heritage, this thesis will explore the concepts of transmission, identity, authenticity, and ‘uses of heritage’ (Smith, 2006).
+Since ICH, I propose, is not limited by geographical and nation-state boundaries, I will analyze the international aspect of Raqs sharqi based on Welsch’s (1999) concept of transculturality (see Table 1).

 2 – McDowell (2010, p.
 182) defines folklorization as ‘to remove traditional expressive culture from an original point of production and relocate it in a distanced setting of consumption’.